burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Use Concepts

-The concepts are used in termplate code.
+The concepts are used in template code.

 The general outline for a constrained template with concepts usage is as follows: